dotnsf/mychat/README.md

 Quite simple Web Chat system using Node.js + Express + EJS( without DB ).

-This can be a training application for Node.js.
+This can be a educational application for Node.js newbies.

 ## Pre-requisite